lucaferranti/awesome-xiangqi/README.md

 ## General websites

-- [World Xiangqi Federation website](https://www.wxf-xiangqi.org/) - Upcoming and past official tournaments.
+- [World Xiangqi Federation website](https://www.wxf-xiangqi.org/) - Official website of the World Xiangqi Federation (WXF).
+It contains information on upcoming official tournaments, a list of xiangqi associations and federated players and the official [xiangqi tournament rules](https://www.wxf-xiangqi.org/images/wxf-rules/2018_World_XiangQi_Rules_English2018.pdf).
 - [xqinenglish.com](https://www.xqinenglish.com) - Wide collection of articles on various aspects of the game, featuring embedded interactive boards to visualize the discussed concepts.

 ## Websites to play